sharkdp/bat/README.md

 ### Automatic paging

-`bat` can pipe its own output to `less` if the output is too large for one screen.
+`bat` can pipe its own output to the defult pager (e.g `less`) if the output is too large for one screen.

 ### File concatenation